Dear friends of the STOLPERSTEINE,

 There are already STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, France, Germany, Greece, Italy, Hungary, Lithuania, Luxemburg, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Ukraine.

-There are currently over 60,000 STOLPERSTEINE in over 1,800 places in Europe.
-There are already more than 15 STOLPERSCHWELLE.
-We continue to receive more and more requests and unfortunately the waiting lists are getting longer..
+In April 2017, there were over 61,000 STOLPERSTEINE in about 1200 places in Europe.
+There are already more than 25 STOLPERSCHWELLE.
+We continue to receive more and more requests and unfortunately the waiting lists are getting longer.

 - Placing STOLPERSTEINE